ninjaaron/xonsh-quickstart/README.rst

 ~~~~~~~~~~~~~~~~~~~~~
 In xonsh, "environment variables" are prefixed with a ``$``, as in Bash.
 xonsh's notion of environment variables includes things like ``$HOME``
-and ``$SHELL``, but also includes the assignment of arbitrary values to
+and ``$PATH``, but also includes the assignment of arbitrary values to
 arbitrary names beginning with ``$``, which only exist for the lifetime
 of the current shell.
 These values are global, and they work in both
 subprocess mode and Python mode.
-In subprocess mode, their values will
+In subprocess mode, this is how they
-have ``str()`` called on them when they are converted into arguments,
+are converted into arguments:

+- certain built-in environment variables have predefined conversion
+  functions, which will create a sensible string representation.
+- if a variable doesn't have such a function registered (e.g. any
+  variable you create yourself), it will call ``str()`` on the object.

+An example of the first kind of variable is ``$PATH`` which is a wrapper
+on a list internally, but will print as colon-separated values (as a
+``$PATH`` would in Bash).

-but they work like any other variable in Python mode.
-Like Bash, these
+Environment variables work like any other variable in Python mode.
+Like
-variables can be interpolated freely into strings.
-Unlike Bash, they
+Bash, these variables can be interpolated freely into strings.
+Unlike
-don't require quoting for safety.
+Bash, they don't require quoting for safety.

 .. code:: bash